-Finding Fryston is an exciting 2 year local history Community Research Project financed by the Heritage Lottery Fund
+Finding Fryston was an exciting 2 year local history Community Research Project financed by the Heritage Lottery Fund

-It has caught the imagination and support of village residents of all ages and others from further afield who want to get involved finding and handling artefacts themselves; this will help the Time Team piece together more about Monk Fryston’s history and village heritage.
+It caught the imagination and support of village residents of all ages and others from further afield who wanted to get involved finding and handling artefacts themselves; this helped the Time Team piece together more about Monk Fryston’s history and village heritage.

-Two years ago, in 2015, the project got off to a fantastic start as the 32 day excavation in Monk Fryston Hall exceeded all expectation.
+Three years ago, in 2015, the project got off to a fantastic start with a 32 day excavation in Monk Fryston Hall which exceeded all expectations.
 The volunteer excavators found over 10,000 artefacts dating from the Ice Age to the 20th century, however, most were from our target period of the Monks to the Victorians.

 Our Dig was a great success.
 This very productive site, didn't disappoint and we found a further 2500 artefacts...

 In July 2016, the Time Team partnered Monk Fryston School and undertook a Big Village Dig.
 This was our first attempt at a public training and multi-site excavations event.
 It proved to be very successful; all the participants enjoyed themselves and we continued to learn much about our villages.